-For those of you who love adventure, the outdoors and U.S. National Parks, the Mighty Five in Utah is a road trip of a lifetime.
-The Mighty Five is made up of Zion, Bryce Canyon, Capitol Reef, Canyonlands and Arches National Park.
-Each park is unique and full of amazing viewpoints, trails, sights and more.
-To experience the Mighty Five one should not be rushed and give each park the time it deserves.
-However, if you don’t have a lot of time but want to see multiple parks I recommend planning your visiting accordingly.
-With only three days I decided to visit Arches, Canyonlands and Capitol Reef during my Utah National Parks road trip.
-Keep reading and I’ll show you my highlights of the three parks and how you can plan your Utah road trip.
+For those of you who love adventure, the outdoors, and U.S. National Parks, the Mighty Five in Utah is a road trip of a lifetime.
+The Mighty Five is made up of Zion, Bryce Canyon, Capitol Reef, Canyonlands, and Arches National Park.
+Each park is unique and full of amazing viewpoints, trails, sights, and more.
+They are some of the best places to visit in Utah.
+There are so many great things to do at Utah’s national parks.
+Here are the highlights of the Mighty 5 parks and how you can plan your Utah road trip.

-Delicate Arch is the “most famous” arch at the park.
+Looking for the best arch in the park?
+Delicate Arch is the “most famous” arch.
 You can hike to the arch itself or go to one of the Delicate Arch viewpoints.
 The hike to get up close to it is three miles so if you have the time and are up for a walk then get that close up with this beauty.

-If you’re looking for things to do in Canyonlands National Park you’re in luck because that was the second stop.
-The entrance fee to this park is $25 for private vehicles, $15 for a motorcycle and its riders, and $10 for individual pedestrians or bicyclist, and can be paid at the entrance stations and visitor centers.
+Canyonlands National Park is known for its canyons, hence the name.
+The entrance fee to this park is $30 for private vehicles or use your annual park pass.
 There are three “districts” to this park including Island in the Sky, The Needles, and The Maze.
 You’ll have to visit each separately as there are no bridges or roads that connect them together.

 The famous arch of Canyonlands is none other than Mesa Arch.
 This arch is a busy spot for people to stop and take photos.
 While snapping a photo don’t forget to also take a look through the arch and into the valley of canyons.